 1. Cook the rice

-Boil chicken broth, stir in Minute® Rice, remove from heat, and cover for 5 minutes.
+Boil chicken broth, stir in Minute® Rice (slightly less liquid than the box), remove from heat, and cover for 5 minutes.

 2. Sauté onion & scramble egg

-While the rice rests, sauté diced onion in butter, then scramble in the egg until just set.
+While the rice rests, sauté diced onion in butter, then scramble in the egg just until barely set.

 ✅ Pro Tip: If you're using frozen or fresh vegetables, microwave them so they’re hot when added—this isn’t the time to cook them from raw.